 The potential role of the EU

-Dr Lacombe emphasises the potential positive impact the EU can make in drug development by providing “the means to answer questions in a robust manner, and make decisions based on these, where clinical trials, randomised clinical trials, and real world data can be discussed.
+Dr Lacombe emphasises the potential positive impact the EU can make in drug development & research by providing “the means to answer questions in a robust manner, and make decisions based on these, where clinical trials, randomised clinical trials, and real world data can be discussed.
 We are not ambitious enough at the beginning of drug development, resources are being spoilt and things are not being addressed correctly.
 Billions are spent on immuno-oncology treatment while it has still not been answered how long the optimal treatment [of these drugs] should last.
 Simply, an EU manifesto should exist where key public health questions are identified, and the money is put on the table to answer them, and this would in fact save a lot of money.”
 These thoughts have been solidified in a manifesto developed by EORTC which has been signed by several Members of the European Parliament and other organisations and associations.

-Professor Hingorani also notes the great potential of the EU to provide opportunity for collaboration, “A lot of the value [of the druggable genome] is dependent on having very large population and patient datasets with genome analyses and disease endpoints.
+Professor Hingorani also notes the great potential of the EU to provide opportunity for collaboration & research, “A lot of the value [of the druggable genome] is dependent on having very large population and patient datasets with genome analyses and disease endpoints.
 There is a great opportunity in the EU for large national biobanks to come together”, he underlines, adding that “something that we must be aware of is how this data is used.
 As citizens donate blood samples and give consent for their data to be used, it is important that they then see some benefit from this contribution, for example in price reductions or widening of access to new treatments, or possibly even some financial return to healthcare systems.
 We may need to think about a new model of drug development, with more equal partnership between industry, academia and healthcare systems serving patients and populations”.